 The thirty-second cantata of the cycle for New Year′s Day.

 There is no doubt that the celebratory nature of this event would have ensured the full use of available resources and, indeed, the closing chorale of C 190 is emblazoned with three trumpets, oboes strings and continuo.
-So too are are the chorales ending Cs 41 and 171 (vol 2, chapter 32 and vol 3, chapter 39) also written for this day, as is C 16, the most modest work of the group.
-Listeners should, without difficulty, manage to find recordings which reconstruct the missing parts.
+So too, incidentally, are are the chorales ending Cs 41 and 171 (vol 2, chapter 32 and vol 3, chapter 39).

 Although the opening chorus is neither as long or magnificent as that of C 41 for the following year, it is still a remarkably inventive and invigorating piece.
 The first and second violins appear to have a concertante role and the tacet bars in their parts suggest a degree of antiphonal writing between trumpets, oboes and strings.
 Certainly the ascending harmonic progressions implied in what survives of the ritornello theme are explicit, easily reconstructed and appropriate to the optimistic theme of the day.

 The text is much longer than that of most Bach choruses and is a conventional song of praise to the Lord.
 It specifically invokes the sounds of percussion, strings and organs to accompany both singing and dancing.
 There are two moments where the choir intones lines of the German Te Deum (beginning bars 79 and 123)—-Lord God we give You praise (and later thanks).